 Camera: Sony A6600

-Why I Picked It: Before doing YouTube, we’ve owned or used nearly every single model of DSLR/mirrorless camera currently in production.
+Why We Picked It: Before doing YouTube, we’ve owned or used nearly every single model of DSLR/mirrorless camera currently in production.
 The a6600 is small and light, has a flip-up LCD screen so you can see yourself when recording, excellent video quality, near-perfect autofocus, and it’s reasonably priced.
 The battery is much larger than the previous models and there is no 30 minute video record limit!
-There really isn’t much more I could even ask for in a YouTube camera.
+There really isn’t much more we could ever ask for in a YouTube camera.

-What They Could do to Improve: The only thing I’d like to see is 4k 60fps.
+What They Could do to Improve: The only thing we would like to see is 4k 60fps.
 That’d be nice for some cinematic slow motion stuff at 4k, but you can do it at 1080 and few people will notice.

 Camera Lens: Sigma 16mm F1.4

-Why I Picked It: Generally, I prefer zoom lenses, but for vlogging/YouTube videos we usually want to be pretty close to the camera so it feels more personal.
+Why We Picked It: Generally, we prefer zoom lenses, but for vlogging/YouTube videos we usually want to be pretty close to the camera so it feels more personal.
 For us, the 16mm focal length on a crop sensor camera is perfect.
 Plus, it’s crazy fast so we can slightly blur out the bookshelf behind our desk in our Youtube videos.
-My team and I use this lens in 90% of our Youtube videos now.
+We use this lens in 90% of our Youtube videos now.

 Compared to the Competition: Before we started using this lens, we were using the Sony 18-105.
 We still use that lens for some outside shots where we need a longer focal length, but it’s rare.
 It wasn’t fast enough for what we wanted.
 Sony also makes a 16, but it is way more expensive for arguably no better quality.

 Why We Picked It: This tripod is just so smooth; everything about it oozes quality.
 Where we’ve had many cheaper brands of tripod lose parts (still don’t know where all my tripod feet went) or break, we’ve never had any issues with this one.